ucsb-cs48/ucsb-cs48.github.io/_topics/retros.md

 ---
-topic: "Retrospectives"
+topic: "Retros: "
-desc: "The heart of agile is inspect and adapt; retros help make sure we do that"
+desc: "The heart of agile is inspect and adapt; retrospective meetings ('retros') help make sure we do that"
+category_prefix: "Retros: "
 ---

 It is good practice---some would say, essential to doing Agile properly---to hold a "retrospective meeting" (or "retro" for short) at the end of each iteration (aka "sprint").